phusion/holy-build-box/TUTORIAL-4-TWEAKING-APPS.md

 ## Analyzing the problem

+The best way to analyze the problem is by entering the Holy Build Box container, running the compilation script, then check whether the build system left any logs files that we can use to further analyze the problem.

+Let's first update `compile.sh` so that the configure script is called with `--with-http_ssl_module`:

+    ./configure --without-http_rewrite_module --with-http_ssl_module

+Next, enter the container, invoke the compilation script and verify that the Nginx configure script bails out with an error.
+We assume that `nginx-1.8.0.tar.gz` from [tutorial 3](TUTORIAL-3-STATIC-LINKING-DEPS.md) is still in the current working directory.

+    $ docker run -t -i --rm \
+      -v `pwd`:/io \
+      phusion/holy-build-box-64:latest \
+      bash

+    container# bash /io/compile.sh
+    ...
+    ./configure: error: ...

+    container#

 Most build systems log the reason why a configure check failed.
 Autotools log all checks to `config.log`.
-The Nginx build system logs to `objs/autoconf.err`.
+If you look around inside the Nginx source directory (`/nginx-1.8.0`), you will eventually find a file `objs/autoconf.err`.
+That is where the Nginx build system logs to.
+Let's look inside the file.

+    container# cd nginx-1.8.0
+    container# cat objs/autoconf.err

-If we look inside the file, we eventually encounter this:
+Towards the end of the file, we encounter a bunch of errors:

     checking for OpenSSL library